 When the palliative treatment involves the head or neck region, a special plastic mask or ‘shell’ is made at the time of planning to help keep the head very still and in the same position each day for treatment.
 If you have claustrophobia, please let your radiation team know so that this can be addressed prior to radiation planning.

 In general, the side effects after palliative radiation are minimal because the doses used are lower than those used when curative radiation is given.
 Before radiation is planned and delivered the radiation oncologist sits with the patient and explains all the potential side effects of the treatment.

 These vary depending on exactly what area of the body is being treated and the number of treatments and dose being given.

 General side effects include tiredness and minor skin redness in the area being treated.
 Nausea/sickness can occur with some treatments such as brain radiation and areas around the stomach/abdomen.
 If your radiation oncologist thinks that nausea/sickness may occur you will be given an anti sickness tablet (antiemetic) half an hour before each treatment.

 These tablets are very effective at preventing and controlling sickness.

 It is important that you discuss any side effects that you are experiencing with your doctor so that these can be managed effectively.

 Palliative Radiation Therapy to Relieve Bone Pain

-Many cancers when they spread can spread into bones.
-When they do this can cause pain and may cause weakness in the affected bone increasing the risk of a fracture.
+Cancer can spread to the bones .
+This can cause pain and may cause weakness in the affected bone increasing the risk of a fracture.